 Instead, this is a world-class space, custom-built to showcase a life-size mock-up of the 525-foot marble frieze that once wrapped around the Parthenon.
 The frieze sculptures fill most of the museum's top floor, which sits askew from the rest of the building, mirroring the orientation of the Parthenon just above it on the hill.

-This is a world-class space, custom-built to showcase the Parthenon sculptures, along with truckloads of other artifacts, all complemented by modern exhibits.
-Its two lower levels are aligned with the foundations of the ancient ruins beneath the building (which are exposed and open to the public).
-The top floor sits askew, imitating the orientation of the Parthenon.
-Inside, the museum is designed to maximize natural light for illuminating the space and exhibits.
+The rest of the museum beautifully displays truckloads of other artifacts, all complemented by modern exhibits.
+Its two lower levels are aligned with the foundations of the ancient ruins beneath the building (which you can see through glass floors).
+From top to bottom, the building is designed to maximize natural light for illuminating the space and exhibits.

 All this clever construction didn't come cheap — but the Greeks funded the space not just as a museum but something of a reverse Trojan Horse: a space intended to win the bulk of the Parthenon's sculptures back from London.